Stochastic wave equation with H\"older noise coefficient: well-posedness and small mass limit: The Smoluchowski-Kramers approximation

 \subsection{Mass-independent estimates of stochastic integrals}

 In this section we only focus on the $\zeta=1$ case, i.e. the stochastic wave equation with damping term.
-In proving the small-mass limit of the damped stochastic wave equation, the maximal inequality estimate in Proposition \eqref{proposition 1.8} is not enough because the numerical constant will diverge in the limit $\mu\to\infty$.
-We derive some new estimates:
+In proving the small-mass limit of the damped stochastic wave equation, the maximal inequality estimate in Proposition \eqref{proposition 1.8} is not enough because the numerical constant will diverge in the limit $\mu\to 0$.

+All the estimates in this section are modifications to those in \cite{salins2019smoluchowski}, Section 6.
+The main difference is that, in \cite{salins2019smoluchowski}, all the eigenvalues are $-\alpha_k$, but in our case they are $-\alpha_k-\lambda$.
+We will use the summability of $\alpha_k$ to extract a factor of $\lambda$ out.
+For that purpose, we have to rewrite almost every proof in \cite{salins2019smoluchowski}, Section 6 instead of quoting them, but the essential ideas are not changed.

+In all the following estimates, the constant $C_{\eta,p}$ is finite and may implicitly depend on the terminal time $T>0$, but its precise value is irrelevant to us so we do not discuss its precise dependence on $T$.
+All the estimates we derive hold uniformly over all $t\in[0,T]$ with the same numerical constant $C_{\eta,p}$.